mongodb/chatbot/packages/mongodb-chatbot-server/README.md

 # MongoDB Chatbot Server

+Chatbot server for the MongoDB Chatbot Framework.

 The `mongodb-chatbot-server` is a npm package that provides a configurable Express.js server to quickly spin up a retrieval augmented generation (RAG) chatbot server powered by MongoDB.

 The server is designed to handle the generalizable areas of a RAG server, like routing, caching, logging, and streaming.
 This allows you to focus on the specifics of your chatbot, like the content, prompts, and AI models.

+## Documentation

+To learn more about the MongoDB Chatbot Server, check out the [documentation](https://mongodb.github.io/chatbot/server/configure/).

 ## Usage